-If you have more than one snake in your home, be sure you are giving them adequate space to reduce stress.
+If you have more than one snake in your home, be sure you give them adequate space to reduce stress.

 Stress will also occur when a ball python is feeling ill.

-You will notice general unhappiness and stressed attitude if your snake is not feeling well.
+You will notice general unhappiness and a stressed attitude if your snake is not feeling well.